Zhtwn/DBIx-Class-InflateColumn-DateTime-WithTimeZone/README.md

     The locale attribute is not affected by this component, so it should work as documented in InflateColumn::DateTime.

+## Interaction with TimeStamp

+All columns using the TimeStamp plugin will default to using the UTC time zone for all time stamps.
+To use a different time zone, override the get\_timestamp method and set the desired time zone there.

 ## Nullable columns

 If the datetime column is nullable, the timezone\_source column must also